apache/mynewt-documentation/docs/tutorials/blinky/blinky_STM32F303.rst

 target board.
 Once built using the *newt* tool, this application will blink the LED lights on the target board.

-Create a project with a simple app that blinks an LED on the stmf303 discovery board.
+Create a project with a simple app that blinks an LED on the STM F303 discovery board.
 In the process import some external libraries into your project.
 Download the application to the target and watch it blink!